artoskuma/artoskuma/README.md

-- 👋 Hi, I’m @artoskuma
+- 👋 Hi, I’m Artos
 - 👀 I’m interested in languages, games, astronomy.
-- 🌱 I’m currently learning: HTML, CSS, JS
+- 🌱 I’m currently learning: Python, Telegram and Discord bots, Render, HTML, CSS, JS
 - 💞️ I’m looking to collaborate for help and support
-- 📫 How to reach me https://www.linktr.ee/artos127
+- 📫 How to reach me <building>

 <!---
 artoskuma/artoskuma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.